Soyle-Productions/soyle-stories-user-manual/How do I/create/a location.md

 A location is a setting in which one or more [story events](/What%20is/a%20Story%20Event.md) and [scenes](/What%20is/a%20Scene.md) are hosted.

-## Create a location in the Locations List tool:
+## Create a location in the Location List tool:

 1. Assuming you have a [Project](/What%20is/a%20Project.md) open
 2. Select the [Location List tool](/What%20can%20I%20do%20with/the%20Location%20List%20Tool.md)